Trump digs deeper into debunked conspiracy theories instead of embracing reality - Local News 8

 Trump, one person who spoke to him said, is “beyond obsessed” with the outlandish claims that voting machines may have contributed to his loss.
 He has been following developments in individual states so closely that on Tuesday, as the vote canvassing board met in Wayne County, Michigan, Trump dialed up the two Republican members to express support for their initial refusal to certify results.

 Trump’s focus on contesting the election has consumed any remnants of actual governing.
 He did not appear at a briefing with his coronavirus task force on Thursday, and has not appeared interested in the raging pandemic.
-He’s scheduled to deliver remarks on lowering prescription drug prices on Friday afternoon at the White House and participate in an early morning session of the Asia-Pacific Economic Cooperation Summit.
-But organizers of this weekend’s G20 summit have yet to hear from the White House whether Trump will participate, as every US president has since the annual summits began in 2008.
+Ahead of his remarks on lowering prescription drug prices on Friday afternoon at the White House, he participated in an early morning session of the Asia-Pacific Economic Cooperation Summit (though was tweeting throughout).
+He will participate in this weekend’s virtual G20 summit, an administration official said Friday.

 Aides who previously predicted Trump would reckon with his defeat within two weeks now say the timetable is more uncertain as he moves from lawsuits to more outlandish schemes, such as pressuring Republicans in battleground states not to certify the results of the election.